Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-if there is any error encountered in the *mtar file build ing process then mta.yaml file needs to be fixed with appropriate changes
+if there is any error encountered in the *mtar file building process then mta.yaml file needs to be fixed with appropriate changes
 </br>
 </br>
 After building *.mtar file in the directory (right click and deploy)